Technical guidelines for making Lisa’s session powerful and memorable

 - Lisa’s prefers to use a remote control for showing the presentation.
 The laptop should be set up within sight and no more than 20 feet of the most distant point where she will be standing.
 A table is recommended.

 - Lisa’s laptop must stay in her possession at all times.
 She cannot surrender it to your team on the day of the event.
-She is happy to schedule time to work with your team for AV check.
-We recommend that the sound check be completed at least 45 minutes before she takes the stage to ensure all is working well.
+She is happy to schedule the time to work with your team for AV check.
+We recommend that the sound check is completed at least 45 minutes before she takes the stage to ensure all is working well.

 Additional suggestions to optimize event impact and reach